NicoloCavalli95horses/KMS-web-testing/content/01 Notes/static analysis.md

 - **False positives**: errors or issues that are not really errors can be mistakenly detected because the program logic is not actually followed
 - **Blindness**: runtime errors cannot be detected

+### Tools

+- **SonarQube**: a static analysis tool to detect bugs, vulnerabilities and code smells
+- **ESlint**: a JavaScript linting tool that aims at identifying and correcting syntax issues
+- **Coverity**: a defect detector available for several programming languages

 ---
 ## References